Kandongwe/Kandongwe.github.io/README.md

 # Kandongwe.github.io
-   This is my portfolio website project
+   This project was created for my portfolio website using github pages